-We can grow great edible nuts in PA.
+We can grow great edible nuts in Pennsylvania.
 There are many other outstanding nut varieties that perform well in Pennsylvania.
 Each one of these varieties was selected from seedling trees.
 All it took was for one observant person to recognize that a particular seedling produced outstanding nuts and start to propagate it through grafting.
 By grafting pieces of the outstanding tree onto other rootstock, the graft grows into a clone of the tree that it came from.

 The Web Soil Survey (WSS) is operated by the USDA Natural Resources Conservation Service and provides free access to the largest natural resource information system in the world.
 The WSS is a Web application that provides customers (producers, agencies, Technical Service Providers, and others) electronic access to relevant soil and related information needed to make wise land use & management decisions.
 Users can get information on only what they want by highlighting areas on the map and collect information relevant to their land use concerns.

 Whether you plan on raising chickens, cattle, sheep, goats, pigs, or horses there are some basics that you should know first before taking the jump into production.
 Keys to success in raising livestock include knowledge of goals, options, and resources.
 Knowing these key points will help to shape your farm and make it successful in the long run.